 Soak in the hot pools in Drangsnes

 The hot pools in the small fishing village Drangsnes (population 77) are pretty amazing.
 They are located right by the coast, offering a striking view over the fjord and mountains.
 In the fjord, often whales can be seen swimming by.
-There’re two changing rooms and showers just across the street, and the best thing is, the hot pools are open to everyone and free of charge.
+There’re two changing rooms and showers just across the street.
+Please note that in Iceland, it’s customary to shower before going in any pool.
+The hot pools are open to everyone and people are encouraged to leave a donation in the honesty box on the premises to help maintain these great pools.

 Visit the Sheep Farming Museum